Randomblock1/checkra1n-linux/README.md

 Tested on: multiple VMs and some RPis
 By @randomblock1_

+## one liner
+download without installing using bash: ```curl -s https://raw.githubusercontent.com/Randomblock1/Checkra1n-Linux/master/installer.sh | sudo bash```
+(note: selecting the update option will install it to your machine)

 ## how to use
-Installer.sh is probably the best script for you.
-Simply run ```./installer.sh``` in bash.
-If you are on a Debian based system *and* running x86_64, use the "install repo" option in the GUI.
-This will install the repo and install checkra1n from that repo.

-If you are on any other system or any other architecture, use "direct download" in the GUI.
-This downloads the correct binary and lets you put it in /usr/bin.
-The repo only contains x86_64 files, which is why this script is needed.
+Use the "Install Repo" option if you are on x86_64.
+Otherwise, use "Direct Download".
+"Credits" is self explanatory, and "Update" uses git to get the latest version of this tool and installs it.

+If you are not on a Debian based system, you may need to install additional dependencies.
+Just google any errors and see if it means you're missing something.

 Please put any issues in the GitHub Issue tracker.
 Feel free to make pull requests.

-## TODO
+## todo
 TODO: dynamically fetch the download URLs from the website instead of hardcoding them